-As a financial modeling analyst, the COVARIANCE.S function is very useful when we want to find the extent to which two assets move in tandem, i.e. if we wish to find the relationship between the movement of Bitcoin vis-a-vis Ethereum.
-If we get a positive covariance, it means they move together and a negative covariance means they move in opposite directions.
+As a financial modeling analyst, the COVARIANCE.S function is very useful when we want to find the extent to which two assets move in tandem – for example, if we wish to find the relationship between the movement of Bitcoin vis-a-vis Ethereum.
+If we get a positive covariance, it means they move together.
+A negative covariance means they tend to move in opposite directions.

-The function is quite useful when our investment money is limited and we are risk-averse.
-One example is when we’ve shortlisted three stocks but can afford to invest in two stocks only.
+The function is quite useful if our investment capital is limited and we are risk-averse.
+One example is when we’ve shortlisted three stocks but can only afford to invest in two of them.
 The covariance between the three stocks is as follows:

 - Stock M and Stock N = –100